xfbs/PiL3/08Compilation/notes.markdown

   anywhere normal code would be allowed as well
 - Code can be precompiled with the `luac` program
 - `string.dump` returns the precompiled code (as a string) of any Lua function
-- **Maliciously corrupted binary code can crash the Lua interpreter of even execute user-provided machine code!**
+- **Maliciously corrupted binary code can crash the Lua interpreter or even execute user-provided machine code!**
 - As a second parameter, `load` can accept a name of the chunk to be loaded for debugging purposes